Choose article

 The cribriform plate is a part of the ethmoid bone situated in the horizontal plane.
 It covers the ethmoidal notch of the frontal bone.
 The cribriform plate forms the roof of the nasal cavity and part of the anterior cranial fossa of the internal cranial base.

-The cribriform plate of the ethmoid features small openings - foramina of the cribriform plate.
+The cribriform plate of the ethmoid features small openings - cribriform foramina.
 These openings transmit the fibers of the olfactory nerves (CN I) from the olfactory epithelium (nasal cavity) to the brain (cranial cavity).

 Perpendicular plate of ethmoid